-The Elevate Application is Now Open!
+The Elevate Application is Now Closed

 The Elevate Grant offers $15,000 to $80,000 grants for arts organizations, individual artists, and creative businesses that produce culturally vibrant and diverse artistic content.
 Grant funds may be used for creative, administrative, and operational expenses incurred in producing creative activities and events for the people of Austin and its tourists.